vlcekl/tables-scrape-clean/prompts/prompt_input.md

      ```json
      {
        "table_description": "<Brief description of the table>",
-       "row_numbers": {
-          "header": "<Number of header rows at the top>",
+       "header_rows_number": "<Number of header rows at the top>",
-          "data": "<Number of summary rows at the bottom",
-          "summary": "<Number of summary rows at the bottom",
+       "summary_rows_number": "<Number of summary rows at the bottom",
-       },
        "table_schema": [
          {
            "column_name": "<Column Name>",